rajat-masanagi/Summ-e5/README.md

 - Sayantan Mukherjee
 - Rajat Masanagi

-## Installation 🚚

-No installation required!
-Summ-e5 is a web-based platform, making it accessible from any device with an internet connection.

 ## Contributing 🤝

 We welcome contributions from the community.
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.